 Statute of the University of Applied Sciences Kufstein Tirol

-6 Sp pecial Provisions for the Implementation of Online Teaching and Learning .
-20

 6.1 Definition and Concepts .
-20

-6.2 Integration of eLearning .
-21
+18 6.2 Integration of eLearning .
+18

 The present General Study and Examination Regulations (Allgemeine Studien- und Prüfungsordnung ASPO) complement the University of Applied Sciences Act (FHG).